alexiglad/alexiglad.github.io/_posts/2025-12-29-future_of_multimodal.md

 **Higher-order thoughts:** *This is a belief I've had for ~2 years now, that I got after working primarily in multimodal learning for ~1 year.
 My belief has only strengthened with time :).*

 There's a concept in multimodal learning called *cross-modal transfer*---the idea that models trained on multiple modalities (like text and images) could gain *shared benefits* from learning across them.
 Basically, learnings from one modality (say, images) would help the model better understand another modality (say, text).
-This has been a holy grail for a while now, and recently it's become something of an obsession at frontier labs---both for those working on large multimodal models and those chasing [The Platonic Representation Hypothesis](https://arxiv.org/pdf/2405.07987).
+This has been a desired result for a while now, and recently it's become something of an obsession at frontier labs---both for those working on large multimodal models and those chasing [The Platonic Representation Hypothesis](https://arxiv.org/pdf/2405.07987).

 This characteristic has been sought after for good reason.
 Achieving strong cross-modal transfer at scale would make models so much better at understanding ... well everything.
 Us humans do this effortlessly---a child who learns the word "dog" from a picture book can instantly recognize a real dog they've never seen before, and vice versa.